cesardlinx/burgerbuilder/README.md

 ## Burger Builder

-Is an app for practicing React fundamentals
+React.js application for building and order burgers.
+This is a React.js fundamentals practice.